Personal information consent form

 To achieve industry compliance you may also have been sharing professional licenses of your staff with your customers.
 As a result, you may have been passing on personal information such as name, date of birth, address, photo etc. If so, it is quite possible that your organisation could be breaching some privacy laws – by providing personal information of your staff to third parties without their express written consent.

 The fact that the information must be passed on to your customer to make your organisation compliant with industry regulations may not be seen as an excuse for breaching privacy laws.
 We have to be compliant with both.

 To ensure your organisation is compliant, we suggest you obtain written consent from your staff that allows you to store their personal information, internally or externally, for as long as your organisation or customers reasonably require and allows you to provide their company-related personal information to customers and regulators where your organisation is required to do so.

-We developed the attached form for Australian legislation so if you come under other legislation, please amend the form.
+We developed an example form for Australian legislation so if you come under other legislation, please amend the form.
 Also, please be aware that we take no responsibility for how you use the attached consent form or whether it satisfies satisfy your organisation’s legal obligations.
-We therefore recommend that you seek you own legal advice around privacy law compliance.
+We, therefore, recommend that you seek your own legal advice around privacy law compliance.

 We hope this helps.
 Happy complying!